 Alumni Network

-Participants who have successfully completed the program will have the opportunity to join the virtual community of internal reviewers and will be invited to lead a session of the training program.
-By participating in the training sessions, alumni will have the opportunity to share their insights and personal experience in the program, and mentor the next cohort of reviewers.
-It is expected that participating alumni will further develop leadership and mentorship skills, and that the new program participants will have the opportunity to interact and learn from their peers.
+Participants who successfully completed the program had the opportunity to join the virtual community of internal reviewers and to be invited to lead a subsequent session of the training program.
+By participating in the training sessions, alumni had the opportunity to share their insights and personal experience in the program, and mentor the next cohort of reviewers.
+It was expected that participating alumni would further develop leadership and mentorship skills, and that the new program participants would have the opportunity to interact and learn from their peers.

 Training Program

-PDF participants admitted into the training program must successfully complete a series of intensive workshops and work assignments designed to develop proficiency in the CIHR Project Grant program and in conducting quality reviews.
-Each draft UBC faculty proposal is assigned to 2 PDFs for review and feedback is discussed for quality control at a mock, CIHR-structured Peer Review Committee meeting facilitated by SPARC.
-A spokesperson for the PDF committee then discusses the feedback with the faculty applicants in an online group meeting.
+PDF participants admitted into the training program had to successfully complete a series of intensive workshops and work assignments designed to develop proficiency in the CIHR Project Grant program and in conducting quality reviews.
+Each draft UBC faculty proposal was assigned to 2 PDFs for review and feedback was discussed for quality control at a mock, CIHR-structured Peer Review Committee meeting facilitated by SPARC.
+A spokesperson for the PDF committee then discussed the feedback with the faculty applicants in an online group meeting.

-Session 1 (Orientation): PDFs will be introduced to the CIHR Project Grant program and to the principles and policies guiding CIHR Peer Review:
+Session 1 (Orientation): PDFs were introduced to the CIHR Project Grant program and to the principles and policies guiding CIHR Peer Review:

 - Project Grant Program Requirements